 Your email has been sent

-Our sewer system was designed to take wastewater from homes and businesses, not to take storm or river water.
+Our sewer system is designed to take wastewater from homes and businesses, not to take storm or river water.
 In the vast majority of sewer flooding cases our network has not failed.

 It has worked exactly as it was designed to do, but has been simply overwhelmed by the flooding, whether from rivers or groundwater.